wolfgangj/bone-lisp/README.md

 Recursive loading will be detected and reported as an error.

 ## Contributing

+*Note: If you do not want to use GitHub because it's not an entirely free platform, just contact me and I'll also setup a repository elsewhere.*

 Here are some ideas on how you can start contributing.
 Always feel free to ask for details on any of those.